joelpurra/talkie/DEVELOP.md

 ## Release procedure

-These steps are only done by the project owner.
+Packaging all extension variants for release in the different distribution channels, as well as a `.zip` file with the source code.
+These steps are only performed by the project owner.

 ```bash
 # Finish up any features, switch to develop.